Cottage Cheese Egg Bites Recipe

 Why Cottage Cheese in Egg Bites?

-Cottage cheese isn’t just a fitness favorite—it’s also a secret weapon for incredible texture and nutrition.
-When blended with eggs, it creates a smooth, velvety base that bakes into a soft, almost soufflé-like bite.
-Even better, cottage cheese adds a natural boost of protein and calcium without a lot of extra fat or carbs.
+There’s a good reason why cottage cheese is popular among fitness enthusiasts.
+It brings texture and nutrition.
+If you blend it with eggs, it creates a smooth base that bakes into a soft bite.
+It’s a good natural source of protein and calcium without a lot of extra fat or carbs.

 It’s also low in calories and high in casein protein, which digests slowly and keeps you full longer.
-So if you’re aiming for a breakfast that fuels your morning without a crash, you’re in the right place.
+If you want breakfast without a crash, you’re in the right place.

 Ingredients (Makes 12 Bites)